tauonNeutrino/tauonNeutrino.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: 920 382 5020.
-Don't forget - Complexity is a veil.
+"All that is gold does not glitter; Not all those who wander are lost; The old that is strong does not wither; Deep roots are not reached by the frost" -- J.R.R.
+Tolkien (The Fellowship of the Ring)

 profile:
   align: right
-  image: prof_pic.jpg
+  image: website_pic.jpg
   image_circular: false # crops the image to make it circular

 selected_papers: false # includes a list of papers marked as "selected={true}"